catspeed-cc/tokenserver-debian/README.md

 ## Releases

-- v0.50 is now released.
+- v0.51 is now released.
 You can find it on the releases/tags page.
+Includes JSON fix.

 Even if you use the dockerhub image, you still require the git repository so you may as well clone it:
 ```